thomasmichaelwallace/dotbe-brunel/notes.md

 __Are you an inovator?__

+- "Oh I think Marketing have that data" :(
 - Someone who really wants to drive change doesn't want to just be a tool user
 - they want to be able to build new tools so they can do the things people haven't done before.

 ## Do you use *rapid prototyping* to solve problems?

 __Are you sitting on the bleeding edge?__

+- "
 - Work in a tangible space
 - solving problems that have already been solved is not enough.
 - Rapid prototyping- VR- 3D printing; working through them- saving time.